afawc072/AVSE/navigationSystem/README.md

 - W for a wall cell
 - T for a tag cell
 - D for a destination cell
-- B for a buffer cell (the robot can't be centered in those cells
+- B for a buffer cell (the robot can't be centered in those cells)

 For the Tags and Destination IDs, these are defined when reading the Grid.txt file and the ID are starting at 0 and incrementing while going through each row, from left to right.

-(To be fixed) If the length and width of the grid is modified, the number of row and column needs to be modified in the source_code/inc/NavSystemCommon.h file as well.
+(To be fixed) If the length and width of the grid are modified, the number of row and column also need to be modified in the source_code/inc/NavSystemCommon.h file as well.

-To run the simulation, run the NavSystem executable (type ./bin/NavSystem from this directory) and input the desired DESTID
+To run the simulation, run the NavSystem executable (type ./bin/NavSystem from this directory) and input the desired destination ID